PranjalGoyal06/UnityAI-Guard-2.0/README.md

-# Multilingual Toxicity & Safety Classification — IndicGuard
+# Multilingual Toxicity & Safety Classification — UnityAI-Guard 2.0

 This repository contains the complete implementation for **Assignment-3 of CS613 (NLP)**, IIT Gandhinagar.